-On an abandoned hill, with collapsing stone walls and a 300 year old chestnut and olive trees, Providenza was created by Antoine Viviani in 2016 on the Ghjuncheto, a family land between the villages of Pieve and Rapale in the northwest of Corsica.
+On an abandoned hill, with collapsing stone walls and a 300 year old chestnut and olive trees, Providenza was created in 2016 by Antoine Viviani on the Ghjuncheto, a family land between the villages of Pieve and Rapale in the northwest of Corsica.

 Between 2016 and 2020, the land was put back in production, learning the techniques of permaculture and agroforestry.